Investigate a business premises lease

 Get help from experts

-Your solicitor can explain what each clause of the lease means for your business, give you legal advice, draft new clauses and negotiate terms and conditions to suit you.
+- Solicitor or legal adviser – explain lease clauses, give legal advice, draft new clauses, negotiate terms and conditions to suit you.

-Your financial adviser or accountant can help you work out your expected cashflow so you know how much you can afford to spend leasing premises.
+- Financial adviser or accountant – review your expected cash flow so you know how much you can afford to spend leasing premises.

-Also contact your insurance company and discuss the clauses referring to insurance so you fully understand what is covered by the lease.
+- Insurance company – discuss insurance-related clauses so you fully understand what is covered by the lease.

 Learn more about working with business advisers.